2015–16 Nemzeti Bajnokság I/B (men's handball)

-The 2015–16 Nemzeti Bajnokság I/B is the 64th season of the Nemzeti Bajnokság I/B, Hungary's premier Handball league.
-Since 2016 the official name of the championship is K&H Férfi Kézilabda Liga due to sponsorship reasons.
+The 2015–16 Nemzeti Bajnokság I/B was the 64th season of the Nemzeti Bajnokság I/B, Hungary's premier handball league.
+Since 2016, the official name of the championship has been K&H Férfi Kézilabda Liga due to sponsorship reasons.

 Team information

 Western Group (Nyugat)

 The following 14 clubs compete in the NB I/B (Western) during the 2015–16 season: